Natural Stone Tile: What Makes It Unique

 There are five types of stone which are widely used in tile manufacture for residential purposes: marble, granite, slate, limestone, and basalt.
 Each kind has its own idiosyncratic look and features, due to where and how it was originally formed.
 Take these distinctions into account to help you select a suitable type of natural stone tile to install in your home.

-Marble is a type of metamorphic rock, the result of the intense pressure of tectonic folding on limestone or dolomite.
+Marble is a type of metamorphic rock, the result of the intense pressure on limestone or dolomite.
 Although marble may be pure white in hue, it is often exquisitely veined with lovely earthy colors, due to minerals that were present at the time it was formed.
 This type of stone is relatively compact, making it easy to cut into tiles and to work with.
 Marble natural stone tile is frequently used for floors, walls (both indoors and out), and fireplaces, as well as countertops and backsplashes if it has first been honed and sealed to reduce its porosity.

 Granite is classified as an igneous rock, meaning that it is volcanic lava or magma which has cooled and hardened.
 White, gray, or pink in color, granite is known for its characteristic dark speckles.
 Its attractive appearance, combined with its incredible toughness, make it a popular choice for stone tile.
 Granite tile is ideal for flooring (it is resistant to moisture and holds up extremely well in heavy traffic areas), kitchen or bathroom countertops, fireplace surrounds, and wet bars.